trueautomation/ta-docs/docs/getting-started/creating-your-first-test.md

          }
       ```

-   It can look like this i	f you have previously run TrueAutomation
+   It can look like this if you have previously run TrueAutomation

    ```java
           import io.trueautomation.client.driver.TrueAutomationDriver;